 Eat a variety of the following fruits and vegetables below at every meal, aiming for a minimum of 25 grams of fiber per day for women and 38 grams per day for men.
 This will ensure you are caring for your microbiome, your digestive system, and your overall health.

 Note: Beans and rice should be soaked overnight prior to cooking to improve digestion and nutrient absorption.

 Start Your Day Off Right!

-I love starting of my day with fiber-rich smoothie.
+I love starting off my day with a fiber-rich smoothie.
 Here is one of my favorites because it’s super creamy, full of healthy greens and just sweet enough!

 - ¼ can coconut milk (approx. ½ cup)

 - ½ avocado